Crivella/docker-slurm-tutorial/README.md

 # Trial slurm installation in docker

-This is a repo for creating a mock [slurm](https://slurm.schedmd.com/documentation.html) installation inside a group of docker containers.
-The idea is to launch the containers as an uninitialized machine and than deploy slurm on them using ansible.
+This is a repo for creating a mock [slurm](https://slurm.schedmd.com/documentation.html) installation inside a docker cluster The idea is to launch the containers as an uninitialized machine and than deploy slurm on them using ansible (following the [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) paradigm).
-After that you can go inside the containers and play with all the configurations
+After that you can go inside the containers and play with all the configurations or follow the examples.

 ## Usage